 Reading Time: 2 minutes

-When trying to pinpoint the cause of a rubber to substrate bond failure, you may consider the type of bonding adhesive or cover coat.
+When trying to pinpoint the cause of a rubber to substrate bonding (RTS) failure, you may consider the type of bonding adhesive or cover coat.
 But what about your cleaning process?

-Poor surface preparation is one of the leading causes of rubber to substrate bond failures.
+Poor surface preparation is one of the leading causes of rubber to substrate bonding failures.
 In fact, many manufacturers contaminate their substrate surface during the cleaning process without even realizing it.

 Here are three tips to help you ensure proper surface preparation and achieve a high-quality rubber to substrate bond.

 1. Avoid contamination before and during treatment.

 If there is a barrier between the substrate and the adhesive, the bond will suffer.
 That’s why you should always look for any contamination before treating the surface.
 Is there any rust?
 What about oil?
 Did grit blasting leave behind any residue?